-Firstly the new Local Plan envisages the purchase of additional land in this area so that the Wardens Cricket (and football) Club can relocate here to free their land on the eastern side of the town for housing.
-There will be a need to build a clubhouse

-Secondly WDC Is considering an upgrade and extension to the Leisure Centre itself, with internal rearrangements, the relocation of some external facilities and increased car parking.
-This will provide a better offer for the town.

-Access is an important issue as the combined use would lead to greater use of the current access point at Fishponds Road.
-In the Survey such expansion was generally supported, but the Consultation indicated very great concern from nearby residents about the effects of traffic and access on residential roads.

-The other sports hall is on the current main site of Kenilworth School.
-The Meadow Community Sports Centre has a 4-badminton court sized sports hall and a floodlit allweather pitch.
+- 2.32 Secondly WDC Is considering an upgrade and extension to the Leisure Centre itself, with internal rearrangements, the relocation of some external facilities and increased car parking.
+This will provide a better offer for the town. - 2.33 Access is an important issue as the combined use would lead to greater use of the current access point at Fishponds Road.
+In the Survey such expansion was generally supported, but the Consultation indicated very great concern from nearby residents about the effects of traffic and access on residential roads. - 2.34 The other sports hall is on the current main site of Kenilworth School.
+The Meadow Community Sports Centre has a 4-badminton court sized sports hall and a floodlit all-weather pitch.
 This facility is operated by Warwick District Council in partnership with the School.
-Any future location for the School should include a public access facility of at least equivalent size and facilities.

-The facilities provided by the many private clubs are greatly valued.
-In the Survey a question which referred specifically to the Rugby Club and the Wardens ideally staying in the town scored highly.

-The Rugby Club, which is possibly the largest membership organisation in the town after the Scouts and Guides, is located in two separate areas on the eastern side of the town which were in the Green Belt.
+Any future location for the School should include a public access facility of at least equivalent size and facilities. - 2.35 The facilities provided by the many private clubs are greatly valued.
+In the Survey a question which referred specifically to the Rugby Club and the Wardens ideally staying in the town scored highly. - 2.36 The Rugby Club, which is possibly the largest membership organisation in the town after the Scouts and Guides, is located in two separate areas on the eastern side of the Neighbourhood Area which were in the Green Belt.
 The new Local Plan removes these areas from the Green Belt and allocates them for housing developments.
 The proposed new location for the Rugby Club is south of the town between the Warwick Road and the A46.
 Part of the site, including the proposed access, is actually in the Parish of Leek Wootton and therefore outside the scope of this Plan.
 All this area will remain in the Green Belt.
-The A46 and the railway will provide substantial and definable boundaries for a sports site but access can only be obtained from Warwick Road.

-The Wardens Cricket Club is currently located in the Green Belt on the eastern side of the town just north of the Rugby Club.
-The Local Plan proposes that this area is also removed from the Green Belt and allocated for housing development, and that the Wardens will relocate to Castle Farm.

-The Kenilworth Cricket Club is located to the south of the town on the east side of the Warwick Road.
+The A46 and the railway will provide substantial and definable boundaries for a sports site but access can only be obtained from Warwick Road. - 2.37 The Wardens Cricket Club is currently located in the Green Belt on the eastern side of the Neighbourhood Area just north of the Rugby Club.
+The Local Plan proposes that this area is also removed from the Green Belt and allocated for housing development, and that the Wardens will relocate to Castle Farm. - 2.38 The Kenilworth Cricket Club is located to the south of the Neighbourhood area on the east side of the Warwick Road.
 This adjoins the area proposed for the Rugby Club relocation and some housing.
-Here it will be necessary to establish the spatial relationships between the two clubs and the housing proposed in this area.

-Kenilworth Town Football Club was located in the south west of the town.
+Here it will be necessary to establish the spatial relationships between the two clubs and the housing proposed in this area. - 2.39 Kenilworth Town Football Club was located in the south west of the town.
 There is currently no adult team and the ground is not being maintained.
-The junior teams are active and play at Castle Farm.

-The Golf Club is located to the north-east of the town.
+The junior teams are active and play at Castle Farm. - 2.40 Kenilworth Golf Club is located to the north-east of the Neighbourhood Area.
 The new Local Plan proposes a housing allocation reaching Crewe Lane just across that road from the Golf Club but there should be no direct effect.
 The threat to the future of the Golf Club actually came from the proposed building of the HS2 railway which initially carved away part of the course, threatening the viability of the Club.
 Protracted negotiations and the Petitioning of Parliament have resulted in revisions which hopefully should enable the Club to flourish.